-The Webster Technique is a specific chiropractic analysis and diversified adjustment.
+The Webster Technique is a specific chiropractic analysis and diversified adjustment used during pregnancy.
 The goal of the adjustment is to reduce the effects of sacroiliac (SI) joint dysfunction and restore normal neurological and biomechanical function of the sacral and pelvic regions.

 -Prepares pelvis for an easier pregnancy by balancing bony structures, muscles and ligaments